kloudtek/anypoint-tools/README.md

 This means

-In order to do so, you will need to create a JSON file containing the API configuration details.
+In order to do so, you will need to create a JSON file (anypoint.json, which needs to be located alongside your xml flow files) containing the API configuration details.
 For example:

 ```json
 {